Table of Contents

 When the sales and marketing teams are aligned, marketers can create content relevant to the buyer persona and target audience to help sales rep understand their prospects better and close deals quickly.

 It can be challenging to quantify the return on investment from the marketing efforts.
-This is more difficult for B2B marketers focussed on lead gen with a long and complex sales cycle.
+This is more difficult for B2B marketers to focus on lead gen with a long and complex sales cycle.

 Aligning sales and marketing efforts helps to understand how one impacts the other, which can justify the investment in marketing efforts.
 The marketing team can match the results against the internal KPIs and other metrics to know which strategies are bringing results and which are ineffective.